 A common question regarding non-profit associations is whether they are subject to any kind of tax liability.

-The most common thought is that they are not, however, this thought is wrong because non-profit entities are subject to taxation.
+The most common thought is that they are not, however, this thinking is wrong because non-profit associations are subject to taxation.

 What do we mean by a Non-Profit Association?

 It is a group of people who organize themselves to carry out a collective activity.
 It is an entity whose purpose is not the pursuit of an economic benefit but pursues a social, altruistic, humanitarian, artistic or community purpose.

 There is a special tax regime for non-profit entities that is developed in Law 49/2002, of December 23.
 Article 2 lists the entities that are likely to be considered non-profit entities for the purposes of that Law.

 - Associations declared to be of public utility

 - The federations and associations of the non-profit-making entities referred to in the preceding paragraphs.

 It is necessary to differentiate the non-profit associations NOT declared of public utility from those that ARE declared as such.
 The declaration of public utility is a social recognition of the work done and enjoy significant tax benefits.
 For example, with regard to Corporation Tax, public utility associations are taxed at 10% (instead of 25%) on the income subject to this tax.